ChoudharyRamesh/ChoudharyRamesh/README.md

 - 👋 Hi, I’m @ChoudharyRamesh
 - 👀 I’m interested in Qt/Qml dev
 - 💞️ I’m looking to collaborate on Qt development
-- 📫 How to reach me [linkedIn](https://www.linkedin.com/in/choudharyramesh)
+- 📫 Connect with me on [linkedIn](https://www.linkedin.com/in/choudharyramesh)